RichardLindeberg/RichardLindeberg.github.io/_posts/2016-09-20-Eventsourcing-Part-2.markdown

 }
 ```

-This makes it easier to distinguis events from other types.
-And if you are to user somthing like nServicebus later it is a good thing to have.
+This makes it easier to distinguish events from other types.
+And if you are to user something like nServicebus later it is a good thing to have.
 Then lets make a another marker interface so that we can make different events belong to a certain object.

 ```cs